danielgroves/danielgroves.net/notebook/_posts/2015-07-04-getting-started-backpacking.md

 ## Safety, Hygiene and Personal

 The most important thing here is a map and a [good quality compass][map_compass].
 Keep your map in something waterproof (the [Ortlieb map bags][map_ortlieb] are perfect) and get a good-quality compass with a clear backing.
+It's worth spending some time [learning how to use them together][guide_navigation], too.

 As you're going to be out overnight it's more important than ever that you take a torch, and a set of spare batteries.
 You never know when you're going to need the torch, so I would thoroughly recommend making your choice a headtorch - life becomes a lot easier when your hands are both free.